Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/L4-TUTORIAL.md

 Welcome to the L4 tutorial. (todo encourage feedback etc)

 This will teach you how to use the current implementation of L4, by way of writing a simplified version of Y-Combinator's Simple Agreement for Future Financing.
-The full version can be found in github. (todo link)
+The full version can be found in github (todo link).

 Please be aware that you won't be using a carefully-designed concrete syntax.
 Instead, you'll be using a carefully-designed abstract syntax, which is written in a fully-parenthesized language (like LISP).
 A nicer looking and slightly-more-concise concrete syntax, with a lot less parentheses, will come later.
 There are good reasons for delaying it now, which I won't get into.
 On the other hand, there is one good reason for *not* delaying it, which is that most programmers find fully-parenthesized languages off-putting.